surajmandalcell/elementary-x/README.md

 The forked Gtk.CSS stylesheet with OS X window controls is designed specifically for [elementary OS](https://elementary.io) and its desktop environment: Pantheon.

-See [changes.md](https://raw.githubusercontent.com/andreisergiu98/arc-flatabulous-theme/master/changes) for the full list of changes in stylesheet

 #### Elementary-X is available in two variants

 ##### Dark Variant